Integration with Next.js

 With this approach, you can have co-location of both frontend and backend in a single repository and have End-to-end type safety with Eden with both client-side and server action

-Because our Elysia server is not in the root directory of the app router, you need to annotate the prefix to the Elysia server.
+Because our Elysia server is not in the root directory of the app router, you need to annotate the prefix on the Elysia server.

-For example, if you place Elysia server in app/user/[[...slugs]]/route.ts, you need to annotate prefix as /user to Elysia server.
+For example, if you place the Elysia server in app/user/[[...slugs]]/route.ts, you need to annotate the prefix as /user on the Elysia server.

 import { Elysia, t } from 'elysia'